aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

 *Note: SageMaker embeddings have been tested only with TensorFlow models from the SageMaker Text Embeddings JumpStart.
 Other models may possibly require code changes to invoke the model and process results.. the SageMaker interface code is in the file [embeddings.js](../../lambda/es-proxy-layer/lib/embeddings.js).*

+### Settings

+When QnABot stack is installed, open Content Designer **Settings** page:

+- The setting `ES_USE_KEYWORD_FILTERS` should now default to `FALSE`.
+While you can use keyword filters with embeddings based semantic queries, they significantly limit the power of semantic search by forcing keyword matches (preventing matches based on different words with similar meanings).

+Scroll to the bottom of the settings page and observe the new EMBEDDINGS settings:

+- to enable / disable use of semantic search using embeddings, toggle `EMBEDDINGS_ENABLE` to TRUE or FALSE  (Note: If you disable embeddings, you will likely also want to re-enable keyword filters by setting `ES_USE_KEYWORD_FILTERS` to TRUE)
+- to customize the score threshold, change the value of `EMBEDDINGS_SCORE_THRESHOLD` - the default is 0.85.
+Unlike regular elasticsearch queries, embeddings queries always return scores between 0 and 1, so we can apply a threshold to separate good from bad results.
+Results that score less than the threshold are not returned to the user.
+Use Content Designer TEST tab to see the scores for query results.